 In general, the main function of trade unions is to conclude collective bargaining agreements.
 Trade union representatives also support employees or the works council (e.g. by giving legal advice and representing employees before the court), but do not have participation rights within a company.
-Employers’ associations are mostly organized by industrial sectors as well as by region, with national and state boards.
+Employers’ associations are mostly organised by industrial sectors as well as by region, with national and state boards.
 They are generally the counterpart of trade unions when negotiating and concluding collective bargaining agreements.

-If a business site has at least five employees, who are below the age of 18 or are trainees with an age below 25, a representation body for young employees and trainees can be established.
+If a business site has at least 5 employees, who are below the age of 18 or are trainees below 25 years of age, a representation body for young employees and trainees can be established.

-Furthermore, in companies with more than 100 employees, an economic committee will be established, if a works council exists.
-Such economic committee will discuss economical issues with the employer and inform the works council.
+Furthermore, in companies with more than 100 employees, an economic committee will be established, if a works council exists,

-In companies with more than ten executives, an executive committee can be established.
-Such an executive committee is comparable to a works council, but with limited rights and possibilities.
+In companies with more than 10 executives, an executive committee can be established; the committee is comparable to a works council, but with limited rights and possibilities.

 In any company with more than 5 disabled persons or disabled persons with equivalent status on a long-term basis, a representation body for disabled employees can be established to support the integration of severely disabled persons, to represent their interests as well as to advise and help them.